What are the differences between descriptive statistics and inferential statistics?

 Typical table describing the demographic and clinical characteristics of the study sample for each group.
 From: Ylinen J, Takala EP, Nykanen M, et al. Active neck muscle training in the treatment of chronic neck pain in women: a randomized controlled trial.
 JAMA.
 2003;289:2509-2516; with permission.

 Data are summarized using descriptive statistics.
 Descriptive statistics give you an overall impression of the typical values for the group as well as the variability within and between the groups.2,3 First, look at the demographic data.
-Compare the control and the two training groups on average age, height, ...
+Compare the control and the two training groups on average age, height, weight, and ...